IBM/cloud-native-starter/workshop/00-prerequisites.md

 ![image](images/registration.png)

-2. Fill in the registration form and follow the link in the **validation email** when it arrives.
+2. Fill in the registration form and follow the link in the **confirmation email** to confirm your account once it arrives.

 ![Validation email](images/email.png)

 3. [Login into IBM Cloud](https://ibm.biz/Bd2JHx) using your account credentials.

-_NOTE:_ New IBM Cloud accounts are set by default to the [lite account version](https://www.ibm.com/cloud/pricing).
+_Note:_ By default, all new IBM Cloud accounts are set to a [lite version](https://www.ibm.com/cloud/pricing).

-This account type provides free access to a subset of IBM Cloud resources.
-Lite accounts **do not need a credit-card** to sign up and they **do not expire** after a set period of time.
+The lite account provides free access to a subset of IBM Cloud resources.
+Lite accounts **do not need a credit-card** to sign up and they **do not expire** after a certain period of time.
-To create a Kubernetes cluster for free, you need a **promo** or **feature code** to get access to create a **Free** Cluster.
+In order to create a free Kubernetes cluster, you need a **promo** or **feature code**.

 ---

 ### 3.2 Insert promo code <a name="part-SETUP-01"></a>
 [<home>](#home)

-In order to execute the workshop easily, we're providing **promo codes** to create free clusters, so no credit card details are required.
+In order to execute the workshop easily, we provide **promotional codes** to create free Kubernetes clusters, so no credit card details are required.
-Apply the provided promo code under your [Cloud Account](https://cloud.ibm.com/account) ("`Manage`" -> "`Account`") by navigating to your "`Account settings`".
+To apply the promotional code to your [Cloud Account](https://cloud.ibm.com/account), navigate to your "`Account settings`" and then to ("`Manage`" -> "`Account`").
-Apply your personal Feature (Promo) Code there.
+Enter your unique Feature (Promo) Code to upgrade your lite account.

-_NOTE:_ Free clusters expire after one month.
+_Note:_ Free clusters expire after one month.

 ---